What Risks Do You Face Starting an Ecommerce Business?

 However, no matter what precautions you put into place for this, there’s a possibility that at times your systems will fail.
 Not only is there a risk of your IPS (internet service provider) crashing, but the system you use for online payments could face errors.

-Due to this downtime, your business may either experience a drop in sales or customers growing frustrated that it’s not working as it should.
+Due to this downtime, your business may either experience a drop in sales or customers grow frustrated that it’s not working as it should.

 To do this effectively, it’s a good idea to invest in customer service.